-CMA CGM is our main customer and charter payments from CMA CGM are our principal source of operating cash flow.
+CMA CGM is our main customer and the largest holder of our common shares.
+Charter payments from CMA CGM are our principal source of operating cash flow.
 At any given time in the future, the cash resources of CMA CGM may be diminished or exhausted, and we cannot assure you that CMA CGM will be able to make charter payments to us.

 The container shipping industry suffered a cyclical downturn in 2011 and many container shipping companies reported substantial losses.
-Financial performance of container shipping companies improved in 2012 however, the industry remains under pressure due to oversupply of container ship capacity.
-Whilst charter payments have been received on a timely basis in the past few months, we have experienced, from time to time, delays in receiving charterhire payments from CMA CGM.
-For example, in the year ended December 31, 2013, between one and three instalments were outstanding at any one time, which under the charter contracts are due to be paid on the 1st and 16th of each month, in advance.
-As at December 31, 2014, charterhire was up-to-date.
+Financial performance of container shipping companies improved in 2012; however, the industry remains under pressure due to oversupply of container ship capacity.
+While charter payments have been received on a timely basis from 2014, we previously experienced, from time to time, delays in receiving charterhire payments from CMA CGM.
+For example, in the year ended December 31, 2013, between one and three installments were outstanding at any one time, which under the charter contracts are due to be paid on the 1st and 16th of each month, in advance.
+Charterhire was received on a timely basis in 2017 and, as of December 31, 2017, charterhire was up-to-date.
 If CMA CGM is unable to make charter payments to us, our results of operations and financial condition will be materially adversely affected.
 If our existing charters with CMA CGM were terminated and we were required to recharter at lower rates or if we were unable to find new charters due to market conditions, our results of operations and financial condition would be materially adversely affected.